My Story.

 And the story continues…

-Routine was about to fall off the edge and swept into the ocean to maybe be brought back by the tide in a weeks time.
+Routine was about to fall off the edge and swept into the Indian Ocean

 BON VOYAGE